• Skip to primary navigation

 The Country Boy Mine has a gift shop and a huge mining tunnel that has been converted into a slide.
 You can take the slide all the way down to the parking lot!

-The price for the mine tour and gold panning is $35.
-It is expensive but was the most informative and interesting mining tour we’ve experienced so far.
-Most activities are expensive around Breckenridge.
-But, there are actually some fun free things to do in the summer.
+The price for the Country Boy Mine Tour and gold panning is higher than others, but it was the most informative and interesting mining tour we’ve experienced so far.

 To book your mine tour visit The Country Boy Mine’s website.